natalieagus/50002/docs/f_fsm.md

 Therefore, we can safely merge $$S_3$$ and $$S_2$$ into a new state $$S_4$$.
 The same steps (1) to (4) can be applied between the new state $$S_4$$ and state $$S_1$$, merging the two further and resulting in a minimised FSM like FSM B.

+### Benefits of FSM Reduction
 Having less states will result in less bits to represent the states in the machine, and less transitions (i.e: simpler truth table).
-This in turn allows us to build the machine at a cheaper cost (less registers used to store state bits) and smaller size.
+This in turn allows us to build the machine at a **cheaper** cost (less registers used to store state bits) and **smaller** size.